varnish/Varnish-Book/varnish_book.rst

    The typical way to use grace is to store an object for several hours after its ``TTL`` has elapsed.
    In this way, Varnish has always a copy to be delivered immediately, while fetching a new object asynchronously.
-   If the backend is healhty, a graced object does not get older than a few seconds (after its TTL has elapased).
+   If the backend is healthy, a graced object does not get older than a few seconds (after its TTL has elapsed).
    If the backend is sick, Varnish may be delivering a graced object up to its maximum grace time.
    The following VCL code illustrates a normal usage of grace.